 There are still many stories yet to be told from this charming Dalmatian spot, so we won’t be saying goodbye to Trogir for long.
 Until then, here are some more scenes of everyday life in Trogir.

 Where in the World?

-- During our 7 weeks in Trogir, we stayed in a studio apartment at Apartments Mirkec (affiliate link).
-We were very happy there, as the apartment had good Wifi, and a kitchen with all the basics.
-It was also perfectly situated in the heart of the Old Town, just a minute’s walk from the Riva.
+- During our 7 weeks in Trogir, we stayed in a studio apartment at the Apartments Mirkec (affiliate link).
+We were very happy there, as the apartment had good Wifi, as well as a kitchen with all of the basics.
+The apartment was also perfectly situated in the heart of the Old Town, just a minute’s walk from Trogir’s Riva.

 - For more information, visit the Tourist Board of Trogir.

 - Need more inspiration?
 This link contains an index of all my posts from Croatia.

 Photography & text © Tricia A. Mitchell.
 All Rights Reserved.